Q+A: Creative Chaos

 What's it like being in storefront space?

-It gives great access to the public and gives the opportunity on some level to interact with our surroundings a little bit more.
-While we're B2B and not a consumer business It’s a great space in a fantastic location that our clients love to come and visit as it’s somewhat different to what they're used to.
+It gives us great access to the public and gives us the opportunity on some level to interact with our surroundings a little bit more.
+While we're B2B and not a consumer business it’s a great space in a fantastic location that our clients love to come and visit as it’s somewhat different than what they're used to.

 What are the advantages to being in DUMBO?

-I think the location has a really nice buzz to it, it's a place where there are a lot of creative agencies setting up shop here in the neighborhood.
-It's easily accessible with the subway lines coming directly from the city to DUMBO, and of course the space that you get is more for your dollar than you would get in Manhattan.
-The area itself is deeply rooted in history, many movies are shot here- Once Upon a Time in America was shot right outside our storefront there and you can often see the tourists set up and take pictures.
-It makes it a really interesting environment for us in terms of creative and inspiration.
+I think the location has a really nice buzz to it; it's a place where there are a lot of creative agencies setting up shop here in the neighborhood.
+It's easily accessible with the subway lines coming directly from the City to DUMBO, and, of course, the space that you get is more for your dollar than you would get in Manhattan.
+The area itself is deeply rooted in history, many movies are shot here— Once Upon a Time in America was shot right outside our storefront there and you can often see the tourists set up and take pictures.
+It makes it a really interesting environment for us in terms of creativity and inspiration.

-I really like the new little park that allows you to walk out, just at the end of the street [John Street section of Brooklyn Bridge Park].
+I really like the new little park that allows you to walk out, just at the end of the street.
 It's nice to go out and just look at the East River and watch ships passing by, it's kind of quite interesting.
-It's a great place to walk through too, I find that the historical surroundings are personally very interesting with the architecture of the bridges and streets- there's a lot to catch the eye here.
+It's a great place to walk through, too.
+I find that the historical surroundings are personally very interesting with the architecture of the bridges and streets— there's a lot to catch the eye here.